luohancfd/CFCFD-NG/doc/sphinx/codes.rst

 #. *poshax3*: post-shock, one-dimensional flow with complex thermochemistry
    and radiation.
 #. *photaura*: radiation toolset.
+#. *eilmer4*: Is our newest compressible flow simulation code for 2D and 3D flows.
+   It is a complete reworking of our flow simulation ideas into the D programming language.

 .. toctree::
    :maxdepth: 2

    getting-started
+   eilmer4
    eilmer3
    l1d3
    imoc